reasonml/reasonml.github.io/docs/variant.md

 let x = Cat({name: "Fluffy"});
 ```

-This is rather verbose when the record is only meant to be used with specific
+If that record type is only ever used within that single variant, it can be
-variant constructors.
-Inline records allows you to create the record type at
+more concise to define the variant and record type at the same time using
-the same time the variant is defined:
+inline records:

 ```reason
 type animal =